SumanthRH/python-mastery/MySolutions/learnings.md

         ... do things ...
         return cls
     ```
 - Decoration via Inheritance: base classes can use the `__init_subclass__` special method to observe inheritance and inject some behaviour.
+HF uses this to propagate warnings to [subclasses](https://github.com/huggingface/transformers/blob/772307be7649e1333a933cfaa229dc0dec2fd331/src/transformers/models/bart/modeling_bart.py#L871).

 ### Types
 - All values have an associated type in python `type(var)`.
 The "type" returned is usually a callable that can make values of that type. `int('1')`.